Vermont/Sunset station: Connections

+Future

+A future station is planned for the Vermont Transit Corridor at Vermont/Sunset station, connecting with the B Line.

 Station design

 Vermont/Sunset, like many of the B Line stations, was designed by an artist/architect team.
 For this station, artist Michael Davies collaborated with the architectural firm Diedrich Architects.
 Their design features iconography that is commonly shared by astronomy and medicine, a nod to the hospitals surrounding the station and the nearby Griffith Park Observatory.
 The station floor and walls are inlaid with patterns of celestial orbits and microscopic images of life forms.
 Overhead a star chart maps the earth's placement in the universe.
 The building that houses the elevator at street level is domed, echoing the design of the observatory.